 Yes, my struggles are real, but my God is even more real, and bigger than my struggles!
 He has overcome the world!
 And, as an added bonus, the icing on the cake, He has given us PEACE.
 And no ordinary, run of the mill peace.
 No, He has given us peace that passes all understanding.

-I’m not sure what tomorrow will bring, and believe me, I try to make it a habit NOT to borrow trouble from tomorrow,
+I’m not sure what tomorrow will bring.
+Believe me, I try to make it a habit NOT to borrow trouble from tomorrow,

 I. WILL.
 FACE.
 TROUBLE.
 There’s no ifs, and’s, or buts about it.
 But there’s a happy ending for all who repent and believe in Christ — eternity with Him, the happiest of endings!